City of Winchester: History

 The new district was named Winchester after its largest settlement.
 Winchester's borough status passed to the enlarged district from its creation, allowing the chair of the council to take the title of mayor, continuing Winchester's series of mayors dating back to the twelfth century.
 The city status formerly held by the municipal borough of Winchester was also transferred to the whole of the new district from its creation, allowing the council to call itself Winchester City Council.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.